 - Targeted therapy

-For patients with the primary liver cancer, hepatocellular cancer, treatment is often complicated by the presence of cirrhosis.
+For patients with primary liver cancer, treatment is often complicated by the presence of cirrhosis.

 Potential treatment options include surgery, ablation (destroying tumors with heat energy), precision radiation therapy, delivery of chemotherapy or radiation directly into tumors (embolization), and occasionally liver transplantation.